Healthy Homes Assessment Te Aro

 Healthy homes matter

-About 1 in 3 households rent homes in New Zealand and Te Aro, and research indicates that rental homes are likely to be colder, older and have less efficient heating, and generally are of lower quality than the homes of owners.
+A majority of households the property in New Zealand and Te Aro, and research indicates that rental houses tend to be colder, older and have less effective heating, and generally are of lower quality than owner occupied properties.

-The improvement in the quality of Te Aro rental property will help tenants experience improved mental and physical health and minimise the disturbance to learning, work and daily life because of illnesses.
-Your investment will also be better protected from mildew, mould and damp damages, which means less maintenance costs over the long term.
+Enhancing the standard of Te Aro rental property can allow tenants to experience better physical and mental health, and lessen the disruptions to their work, education and daily life due to health issues.
+Your investment will also be better protected from mildew, mould and damp damage, meaning less maintenance costs in the long-term.

-The Healthy Homes Standard is a listing of minimum and specific standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught stopping within Te Aro rental properties.
+The Healthy Homes Standard is a set of specific and minimal standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well as Draught-stopping for Te Aro rental properties.

 healthy homes assessment compliance